yli-yasir/cra-gh-pages-action/README.md

-# CRA GitHub Pages Action
+# CRA GitHub Pages Workflow

 This workflow (`.github/workflows/gh-pages.yml`) file uses the [`actions-gh-pages`](https://github.com/peaceiris/actions-gh-pages) action and its contents are adapted from their example section for CRA applications.